evilmartians/evil-client/README.md

 ## Synopsis

 The following example gives an idea of how a client to remote API looks like when written on top of `Evil::Client`.
+See [full documentation][readthedocs] for more details.

 ```ruby
 require "evil-client"